Value proposition: Definition

 A customer's value proposition is the perceived subjective value of a product or service, and it may differ from the value proposition that a company has constructed as part of its marketing strategy.

 Strategy and planning

 The creation of a value proposition can be based on various analytical tools, including the marketing mix, balanced scorecard, and cost-benefit analysis.

 A value proposition statement usually contains references to which sector the company is operating in, what products or services they are selling, who are its target clients, and which points differentiate it from other brands and make its product or service a superior choice for those clients.

 Value proposition canvas

 A value proposition can be built upon a variation of the business model canvas known as the value proposition canvas.
+The Business Model Canvas gives the big picture of how a business works.
+The Value Proposition Canvas zooms in on one part of it: the fit between a specific customer segment and what you offer, by mapping customer needs and the response you build for them.

+The Value Proposition Canvas is a structured way to align an offering (own assets) with what customers are trying to do.
+Its planning starts on the customer (right-hand) side by defining Customer Jobs and the outcomes that matter, then clarifies Gains (improvements the customer would like to have) and Pains (frictions, risks or inefficiencies that need to be tackled).
+These often translate into business results such as higher revenue, lower cost, or improved quality and reliability, depending on the customer context.
+The organisation's (left-hand) side then specifies the response: Assets (Products and Services) to offer, plus Gain Creators and Pain Relievers that address the prioritised gains and pains on the customer side of the canvas.
+This exposes gaps by testing if current assets are sufficient or need development.
+In practice, teams typically plan from customer reality to organisational response, then deliver by building and tailoring internal capabilities to realise the intended customer outcomes.

 Value-focused enterprise model

 The value-focused enterprise model outlines four steps pertaining to the development of a value proposition: